5 Ways to Invest in the Accelerating Bitcoin Market (Updated 2023)

 - Bitwise 10 Crypto Index Fund (OTCQX:BITW) — The Bitwise 10 Crypto Index Fund tracks the performance of the Bitwise 10 Large Cap Crypto Index, which represents the 10 largest cryptocurrencies.
-Bitcoin accounts for 65 percent of the BITW portfolio, while ethereum accounts for 25 percent.
+Bitcoin accounts for 68 percent of the BITW portfolio, while Ethereum accounts for 26 percent.
 Although the fund launched in 2017, it only became available for over-the-counter investments in December 2020.
 It has an expense ratio of 2.5 percent.

 4. Bitcoin trusts

 Bitcoin’s price rallies have not only set the stage for new investment funds, but have also been fruitful for trusts.
 Bitcoin trusts are closed-end funds with an annual redemption date, allowing investors to sell units without penalty.
-Here are a few bitcoin trust examples that are available at the moment:
+Here are two Bitcoin trust examples that are available at the moment:

-- Osprey Bitcoin Trust (OTCQX:OBTC) — The Osprey Bitcoin Trust was established in February 2021.
+- Osprey Bitcoin Trust (OTCQX:OBTC) — The Osprey Bitcoin Trust was established in February 2021 and tracks the CMBI Bitcoin Index.
 Like Grayscale, Osprey offers limited private placement opportunities for accredited investors, with a minimum investment of US$25,000.
-Osprey tracks the CMBI Bitcoin Index and charges a 0.49 percent management fee.
-There are also some additional expenses investors can expect to incur, which include custody, audit, index licensing and legal fees.
+Osprey charges a 0.49 percent management fee; there are also some additional expenses investors can expect to incur, which include custody, audit, index licensing and legal fees.

 5. Bitcoin exchange-traded funds

-- Evolve Bitcoin ETF (TSX:EBIT) — Listed on the TSX one day after the Purpose Bitcoin ETF, the Evolve Bitcoin ETF from Evolve Funds Group boasts an easy way for investors to follow the bitcoin market.
+- Evolve Bitcoin ETF (TSX:EBIT) — Listed on the TSX one day after the Purpose Bitcoin ETF, the Evolve Bitcoin ETF from Evolve Funds Group is an easy way for investors to follow the Bitcoin market.
 Canadians can hold the ETF in an RRSP or TFSA, and can buy and sell ETF units through a financial advisor or via their brokerage accounts.

-- CI Galaxy Bitcoin ETF (TSX:BTCX.B) — Launched in March 2021, the CI Galaxy Bitcoin ETF is a partnership between cryptocurrency leaders Galaxy Fund Management (GFM) and CI Global Asset Management.
-GFM is part of the management arm of Galaxy Digital, a diversified financial services firm with a focus on the digital asset and blockchain technology sector.
+- CI Galaxy Bitcoin ETF (TSX:BTCX.B) — Launched in March 2021, the CI Galaxy Bitcoin ETF is a partnership between cryptocurrency leaders Galaxy Fund Management and CI Global Asset Management.
+Galaxy Fund Management is part of the management arm of Galaxy Digital, a diversified financial services firm with a focus on the digital asset and blockchain technology sector.

 This is an updated version of an article first published by the Investing News Network in 2021.